datquocnguyen/LFTM/README.md

 * `-beta <double>`: Specify the hyper-parameter beta.
 The default value is 0.01.

 * `-lambda <double>`: Specify the mixture weight lambda (0.0 < lambda <= 1.0).
 The default value is 0.6.
-Note: to obtain the highest topic coherence score, the mixture weight lambda should be set to 1.0.
+Note: the mixture weight lambda 1.0 likely produces highest topic coherence scores.

-* `-initers <int>`: Specify the number of initial sampling iterations to separate the counts for latent feature and Dirichlet multinomial components.
+* `-initers <int>`: Specify the number of initial sampling iterations to separate the counts for the latent feature component and the Dirichlet multinomial component.
 The default value is 2000.

-* `-niters <int>`: Specify the number of EM-style sampling iterations for the latent feature topic model.
+* `-niters <int>`: Specify the number of sampling iterations for the latent feature topic models.
 The default value is 200.

 * `-twords <int>`: Specify the number of the most probable topical words.
 The default value is 20.